wieckingcp23/wieckingcp23/README.md

 - **Backend / Full-stack:** Spring Boot, Next.js/React (TypeScript), MySQL, Docker Compose
 - **Infra & OS:** Linux (Kali/Debian/Ubuntu), Windows, VMware/VirtualBox
 - **Dev & Collab:** Git/GitHub, VS Code, PyCharm, Jira, PowerApps/Automate

 ---

-### 📌 Academic use disclaimer
-Some repositories are coursework/capstone artifacts provided for **portfolio and reference only**.
-If you are a current student, please do not copy or submit this work as your own — courses change and schools use plagiarism detection.

----
 ### 📫 Contact